greg-mattos/greg-mattos/README.md

 - ⚙️ I use daily: `.js`, `.html`, `.css`, `.tsx`, `.json`, `.java`, `.yml`
-- 🌱 I’m currently learning Spring Boot and NextJs
+- 🌱 I am enhancing my skills in Spring Boot and Next.js to build modern and scalable web applications.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/gregory-mattos/)